RCasatta/electrsd/README.md

 Startup options could be configured via the `Conf` struct using `electrsD::with_conf` or `electrsD::from_downloaded_with_conf`.

+## Nix

+For determinisim, in nix you cannot hit the internet within the `build.rs`.
+Moreover, some downstream crates cannot remove the auto-download feature from their dev-deps.
+In this case you can set the `ELECTRSD_SKIP_DOWNLOAD` env var and provide the electrs executable in the `PATH` (or skip the test execution).

 ## Issues with traditional approach

 I used integration testing based on external bash script launching needed external processes, there are many issues with this approach like: